 As the Irish economy continues to be strong, unemployment rates are at the lowest it's been in years.
-The Irish Business and Employers Confederation (IBEC) final year figures for 2018 show that in 2018 employment increased by 2.9%, and 2019 is shaping up to be even stronger.

 But what if you're going to the trouble of attracting candidates and they're not showing up to the interview?
 Unfortunately, it happens all the time.
 In a market where acquiring talent is getting more competitive, candidates failing to show up means you're losing out on hard to find potential hires.